Fifth Plenary Council of Australia

 Plenary Council 2020: What can we expect?

-It was great to see so many people continuing to be interested in the upcoming Plenary Council.
-Exploring the synodal process and expectations over three sessions provided an attractive series with more than 50 people attending each session.
-During this time of pandemic restrictions, coming together through Zoom video conferencing proved to be a great success.
+The three sessions were held in May 2020 and explored the synodal process and expectations.
 Our presenters, Fr Brendan Reed, Cathy Jenkins and Fr Kevin Lenehan shared from the wealth of their knowledge and experience, guiding us through the intricacies of Church governance.

 Topics and Presenters